 NO on street parking longer than 1 hour between 1am and 6am from November 1st to March 31st.

 No on street parking of any kind during a snow storm, or following a storm while clean up is still taking place.

 Vehicles impeding snow removal $25.00 fine, with the possibility of being towed.

 Also be advised that the Throwing, dumping or leaving snow in the roadway is forbidden and can result in a $50.00 fine.

 If you are going to request a report in person, you are asked to complete the form and pay the required processing fee in advance.
 You will be charged .50 per page for Incident Reports, and $5.00 for a Crash Report.
 Additional fees may apply for multiple record requests, requests requiring significant resources to complete, photographs and/or audio.
 Reports will be redacted as allowed by public records law.
 It may take as much as ten days to get a response to your request.
 Generally reports are available within 10 days of Crash or Incident.

 LICENSE TO CARRY FIREARMS INFO:

-Appointments will be scheduled on Wednesdays between 8am-3pm and 4:30pm - 8:45pm and a few Saturdays.
+Appointments will be scheduled every other Wednesday between 8am-3pm and 4:30pm - 8:45pm and occasional Saturdays.

 Call the above number or email to schedule an appointment.